Southampton City Council

 Southampton City Council is the local authority of the city of Southampton in the ceremonial county of Hampshire, England.
 Southampton has had a council since medieval times, which has been reformed on numerous occasions.
 Since 1997 the council has been a unitary authority, being a district council which also performs the functions of a county council; it is independent from Hampshire County Council.

-The council has been under Labour majority control since 2022.
+The council has been under no overall control since the 2026 elections, being run by a Labour minority administration.
 It is based at Southampton Civic Centre.

+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.